Using OpenVPN with Multi-WAN¶

 OpenVPN servers can be used with any WAN, or multiple WANs, as can OpenVPN clients.
 This document covers only a remote access OpenVPN server, but a similar process could be applied for site to site VPNs.

 There are many different ways to configure multiple WANs with OpenVPN on pfSense for remote access or site to site VPNs.
-Many of these were covered during the September 2014 pfSense Hangouts.
+Many of these were covered during the September 2014 pfSense Hangouts on Youtube.

 The “Advanced OpenVPN Concepts” presentation is available through pfSense Hangouts on Youtube.